The following recovery functions are currently available:

-With install mode, all existing user data on the device will be removed and the device will be initialised from the system version image dated and listed in the reinstall text.
+With install mode, all existing user and system data on the device will be removed and the device will be initialised from the system version image dated and listed in the reinstall text.

 After the re-initialisation process has completed, you will need to step through the installation process of network configuration and account credentials again.

 See Installation steps for further details on how the installation will proceed.